prettier/prettier/docs/options.md

 ## Align ternary lines

-Align ternary lines in case of multiline ternery term (default behavior, which is in conflict with ESLint/StandardJS behavior).
+Align ternary lines in case of multiline ternary term (default behavior, which is in conflict with ESLint/StandardJS behavior).
 Should be disabled for consistency with ESLint/StandardJS behavior.

 Valid options:

-- `true` - Align ternary lines in case of multiline ternery term.
+- `true` - Align ternary lines in case of multiline ternary term.
-- `false` - Do not align ternary lines in case of multiline ternery term.
+- `false` - Do not align ternary lines in case of multiline ternary term.

 | Default | CLI Override               | API Override                |
 | ------- | -------------------------- | --------------------------- |